XiaoxueLeng00/xiaoxueleng00.github.io/_research/research-4.md

 My responsibility included: Reviewed relevant literature; designed experiments; collected behavioral data and neuroimaging data by using fNIRS; analyzed data by using Matlab; wrote manuscript

-For detailed information, please see [the paper] (https://xiaoxueleng00.github.io//publication/paper-3).
+For detailed information, please see [the paper](https://xiaoxueleng00.github.io//publication/paper-3).

 Outputs: